sk-ys/redmine_wiki_text_colorizer/README.md

 ## Usage
-1. Select text to format
+1. Select the text you want to format.
 ![](doc/images/selected_text.png)

-2. By opening the color palette and selecting a color, HTML tag will be inserted ( Images-2 ).
+2. Open the color palette and select a color.
+This will insert an HTML tag.
 ![](doc/images/text_color_palette_open.png)

 ### Images